blankse/opendxp/README.md

 **Security vulnerabilities:** please see our [security policy](https://github.com/open-dxp/opendxp/security/policy)

 ## Key Benefits and Advantages

-### ⚒ Data Modelling and UI Design at the same Time
+### Simultaneous Data Modeling and UI Design
-No matter if you're dealing with unstructured web documents or structured data for MDM/PIM, you define the UI design (web documents by a template and structured data with an intuitive graphical editor), Pimcore knows how to persist the data efficiently and optimized for fast access.
+OpenDXP lets you design your data model and user interface at the same time.
+Use templates for unstructured web content or a graphical editor for structured MDM/PIM data.
+The platform saves your data efficiently and optimizes access speed.

-### Agnostic and Universal Framework for your Data
+### Flexible, Framework-Agnostic Data Platform
-Due to the framework approach, OpenDXP is very flexible and adapts perfectly to your needs.
-Built on top of the well-known Symfony Framework you have a solid and modern foundation for your project.
+OpenDXP is built on the solid Symfony Framework.
+This gives you a modern foundation that adapts easily to your project needs.
+Its flexible architecture allows you to customize the platform without limits.

-### Extensible and huge Symfony Community
+### Extensive Symfony Ecosystem and Extensibility
-Benefit from all existing Symfony Components and Bundles provided by the community or create your own Bundles to extend your Projects with reusable components.
+Take advantage of the large Symfony community and its many components and bundles.
+You can also create your own reusable bundles to add new features.
+OpenDXP’s modular setup supports growth and innovation.

-### Your Digital World consolidated in one Platform
+### Unified Digital Experience Platform
-No more API, import/export and synchronization hell between MDM/PIM, E-Commerce, DAM, and your Web-CMS.
+Forget about complex integrations between MDM/PIM, DAM, and Web-CMS.
-All is working seamlessly together, natively ... this is what OpenDXP is built for.
+OpenDXP combines all these systems natively in one platform.
+This eliminates the need for multiple APIs, imports/exports, and sync processes.

-### Modern and Intuitive UI
+### Modern, Intuitive User Interface
+We focus on clean and user-friendly interfaces.
-We love good-looking user interfaces, designed to be efficient for daily use and optimized for a great experience for editors.
+The UI is designed for daily use and optimized for editors’ workflows.
+It looks great and feels natural to use.

 ***

 ## Getting Started
-_**Only 3 commands to start!**_
+_**Only three commands to start!**_

 ```bash
 COMPOSER_MEMORY_LIMIT=-1 composer create-project open-dxp/skeleton ./my-project